MardiantoS/vocalize-ai-polly/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Citation

+If you use this code or algorithm in your work, please cite it as follows:

+This project uses [vocalize-ai-polly](https://github.com/MardiantoS/vocalize-ai-polly) by MardiantoS.

 ## Acknowledgments

 AWS team for the comprehensive services used in this project